-Fall, 2011
+Fall, 2012

 You may use 1 8.5 x 11 inch sheet of paper with notes and other supporting material for the exam.
-The exam is scheduled for Wednesday, November 16, 2011 from 11:00 - 13:00.
+The exam is scheduled for Monday, November 12, 2012 from 11:00 - 13:00.

 - (a) Lecture #1 Working in C - i.
 Draw the C flow of C compilation from source code to object code. - ii.
 Explain the purpose for the preprocessor, compiler, and linker within the C compilation model - iii.
 Using the gcc compiler, generate the output for the preprocessor stage of compilation - iv.
 Explain the concept of a dependency. - v.
 Create a GNU Make file which automatically generates dependencies, creates preprocessed source code, and links a given C application. - (b) Lecture #2 Introduction to Operating Systems - i.
 Compare and Contrast the User View and System View of an operating system. - ii.
 Explain the difference between user mode and kernel mode within an operating system. - iii.
-Define the term Operating System - iv.
-Draw a representation of a modern computer system. - v.
-Draw the storage structure hierarchy for a computer system. - vi.
-Explain the difference between a trap and an interrupt. - vii.
-Explain, in the context of an operating system, multiprogramming. - viii.
-Explain, in the context of an operating system, time sharing. - ix.
+Draw the storage structure hierarchy for a computer system. - iv.
+Explain the difference between a trap and an interrupt. - v.
+Explain, in the context of an operating system, multiprogramming. - vi.
+Explain, in the context of an operating system, time sharing. - vii.
 Understand and use the ls, man, cd, rm, cp, cat, more, less, tar, sort, kill, and ps commands. - (c) Lecture #3 Operating Systems Structures - i.
 List and characterize operating systems services (User interface, program execution, IO, file system manipulation, communications, error detection, resource allocation, accounting, protection and security) - ii.
 Compare and contrast the command interpreter and graphical user interface approaches to interface with the computer. - iii.
 Compare and contrast approaches to command interpreter implementation - iv.
 List various UNIX shells - v.
 Explain how a system call is made - vi.
 Explain the concept of a system call - vii.
 Explain the usage of the malloc and free operations within the C programming language. - viii.
 Construct simple C programs which use malloc and free to solve problems. - ix.
 Implement Screen and File I/O in C, showing how the system calls are invoked

 - (a) Lecture #1 Operating Systems Design and Virtual Machines - i.
 Compare and contrast simple structured operating systems, layered operating systems, microkernels, and module based operating systems. - ii.
 List the limitations of the MS-DOS operating system. - iii.
 Draw a picture for a layered operating system. - iv.
 List the advantages of a layered operating system. - v.
 List the problems of designing a layered operating system. - vi.
-Explain the fundamental purpose for the microkernel within a microkernel based operating system.
+Explain the fundamental purpose for the microkernel within a microkernel based operating system. - vii.

-- vii.
 Explain the relationship between a layered architecture and a virtual machine. - viii.
-List the benefits of using a virtual machine. - ix.
-Define simulation in the context of virtual machines. - x.
-Explain the construction and operation of the Java Virtual Machine and .Net virtual machines.
+List the benefits of using a virtual machine.